wildbook/hwbp-rs/README.md

         if let (Some(cr), Some(er)) = (cr, er) {
             if er.ExceptionCode == EXCEPTION_SINGLE_STEP {
-                // Reset the debug status register.
-                // This is especially important if you're using HwbpContext::breakpoint_by_dr6. let dr6 = reset_dr6(cr);

                 // Since we're in an exception handler, the context record in `cr` is going to
                 // be applied when we return `EXCEPTION_CONTINUE_EXECUTION`.
                 //